azat-co/practicalnode/chapter3/chapter3.md

 **Note**: Again, there is a slight deviation between the standalone `expect.js` module and its Chai counterpart.

-For the full documentation on chai expect.js, refer to http://chaijs.com/api/bdd/, and for the standalone, refer to https://github.com/LearnBoost/expect.js/.
+I bet you didn't buy this book to read the documentation so we will save you time and not list every single method.
+Hey, most likely you can get by with just a handful of them such as `equal` and `ok` and `true`.
+I do.
+But in case you need the whole list of methods, go to the full documentation on chai expect.js, refer to http://chaijs.com/api/bdd/, and for the standalone, refer to https://github.com/LearnBoost/expect.js/.

 # Project: Writing the First BDD Test for Blog